JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 # Programming techniques

+## Programming constructs to change control flow
+Sequencing - code is executed line by line in order

+Branching - a block of code is run if a condition is met

+Iteration - a block of code is run a certain number of times or untill a condition is met

 ## Subroutines
 Subroutines (procudures and functions) are blocks of code (modules) that carry out a a set of named instructions.
 They are definded in psydocode code with: